UWCS/rs118/resources/1/notes.md

 let f: [u32; 3] = [1,2,3];
 ```

-This is rarely necessary, as rust can infer types most of the time.
+This is rarely necessary, as Rust can infer types most of the time.
 More on all these types below.

 ### Abstract Data Types